 Is There an EzriCare Eye Drops Recall?

-On February 2, 2023, Global Pharma Healthcare announced a voluntary recall of its EzriCare artificial tears in response to the Pseudomonas aeruginosa outbreak.
-The recall comes after the CDC warned consumers to immediately stop using the eyedrops.
+On February 2, 2023, Global Pharma Healthcare announced a voluntary recall of its EzriCare artificial tears eyedrops in response to the Pseudomonas aeruginosa outbreak.
+The recall comes after the CDC warned consumers to immediately stop using eye drops.

 Pseudomonas Aeruginosa Eye Infections